Why to backup files in Windows 10?

 Step 2.
 Name the task so that you can distinguish it from other backup tasks.
 Click “Add File” or “Add Folder” to select the files/folders you want to backup.

 Step 3.
 Select a destination path to store the image file.
-You can backup your files to an external hard drive, USB drive, internal drive, network location, or NAS device.
+You can backup files to cloud, NAS device, external hard drive, USB drive, and network location.

 Step 4.
 Tick “Schedule” in the bottom.
 In the pop-up window, you can set the frequency of the task to run.

-Tips: There are six schedule modes you can choose from—Daily, Weekly, Monthly, Event triggers, USB plug in and Real-time Sync.
-You may upgrade to higher edition to enjoy the last three modes.
+Tips: There are five schedule modes you can choose from—Daily, Weekly, Monthly, Event triggers, and USB plug in.
+You may upgrade to higher edition to enjoy the last two modes.

 Step 5.
 Confirm the operation and click “Start Backup”.